wizo06/japanese/docs/index.md

 - speaking
 - writing

-People *acquire* (not to be confused with *learning*) a language through *comprehensible input*.
-Comprehensible input means "understanding the message", without necessarily "understanding every single word in the message", or "the grammar rules that were used in the sentence", etc. *Learning* a language means memorizing grammar rules, memorizing vocabulary, etc. Acquiring a language happens subconsciously.
+People **acquire** (not to be confused with **learning**) a language through **comprehensible input**.
+Comprehensible input means "understanding the message", without necessarily "understanding every single word in the message", or "the grammar rules that were used in the sentence", etc. **Learning** a language means memorizing grammar rules, memorizing vocabulary, etc. Acquiring a language happens subconsciously.
 Learning a language happens consciously.
 Learning a language will *not* get you to a high level of fluency.
 Acquiring *will*.
 Of course, if you can do both then you can improve faster.

-**I still highly recomend you go read [TheMoeWay](https://learnjapanese.moe/)'s and/or [Refold](https://refold.la/)'s in-depth explanation about language acquisition**.
+**I still highly recomend you to go read [TheMoeWay](https://learnjapanese.moe/)'s and/or [Refold](https://refold.la/)'s in-depth explanation about language acquisition**.
 It has a lot of insights and nuances that I skipped in my short explanation.
 Not only that, TheMoeway has a huge list of **[useful resources](https://learnjapanese.moe/resources)**.

 If you have the time and are interested in watching a video about language acquisition: [I recommend watching this interview with Stephen Krashen](https://youtu.be/_VYfpL6lcjE).
 (59m45s)

 ???+ tip "Comprehensible input for beginners of Japanese"
     If you want to get started with comprehensible input in Japanese, [this YouTube channel](https://www.youtube.com/channel/UCXo8kuCtqLjL1EH6m4FJJNA) has lots of videos that are made specifically for beginners to get them started on comprehensible input in Japanese.

-An excerpt from the [Refold website](https://refold.la/roadmap/stage-0/b/enjoyment) about enjoying the language:
+Here's an excerpt from the [Refold website](https://refold.la/roadmap/stage-0/b/enjoyment) about enjoying the language:

 ???+ quote
     A word of advice: The Refold method is just a guide.
 It is far more important to follow your interests than to adhere to our plan.
 If you are compelled to read a book before you’ve reached "Stage 2C: Reading", then, by all means, go for it.
 No need to wait. **Your intrinsic motivation to consume that content will drive your language acquisition more than any learning method, including this one**.

+Here's a quote from Dr. Stephen Krashen:

+???+ quote
+    "We acquire language in one way and only one way.
+When we get comprehensible input in a low anxiety environment." - [Stephen Krashen on Language Acquisition](https://youtu.be/NiTsduRreug) (15m24s)

+It's important to pay extra attention to the last part: "low anxiety environment".
+If the learner:

+- is not motivated
+- has low self-esteem
+- has high anxiety
+- is on the defensive

+the learner may understand the input but it won't penetrate.
+It won't reach those parts of the brain that do language acquisition.

 ## Learning a language